How Much Can Camera and Photographic Supplies Stores Businesses Get in SBA Loans?

 The industry sees a balanced mix of SBA programs, with 6% of loans using the 504 program for fixed asset acquisition and the majority using 7(a) for its flexibility across working capital, equipment, and business acquisition uses.
 SBA 7(a) loans offer up to $5M with terms up to 25 years for real estate.

 PeerSense specializes in matching camera and photographic supplies stores business owners with the capital sources most likely to approve their specific deal structure.
-As an advisory firm (not a lender), we structure your deal across our network of 500+ SBA-approved lenders to find the best terms — our referral fee is established upfront and paid at closing.
-No retainers.
+As an advisory firm (not a lender), we structure your deal across our network of 500+ SBA-approved lenders to find the best terms.
+Our referral fee is established upfront and paid at closing.

 What is the average SBA loan size for camera and photographic supplies stores businesses?